-Daily maths warm-ups are intended to be a quick warm-up of the brain.
-They are not meant to be something that is going to take a long time to organise or plan, but rather something that can be used quickly for the whole class!
-Maths warm-ups are for students to practise concepts they’ve learnt in previous classes, but still need continued practise such as counting, addition, subtraction, place value etc.
+Daily maths warm-ups are intended to be a quick way to loosen up a student’s brain.
+They are not meant to be something that is going to take a long time to organize or plan, but they’re something that can be used quickly for the whole class!

 Maths Warm-Ups on the Whiteboard